alexspirgel/schema/README.md

 This model allows for the input to be either string or a number.

 Note that when using an array of models, if one of the models in the array isn't required, a null or undefined value will pass validation.

+## Future Changes

+- The `propertySchema` property should be renamed to `propertyModel`.
+- The `allPropertySchema` property should be renamed to `allPropertyModel`.
+- The `greaterThan`, `greaterThanOrEqualTo`, `minimumCharacters`, and `minimumLength` properties should be consolidated into a singular `minimum` property.
+It should be explained how the property functions differently depending on the `type` property.
+- The `lessThan`, `lessThanOrEqualTo`, `maximumCharacters`, and `maximumLength` properties should be consolidated into a singular `maximum` property.
+It should be explained how the property functions differently depending on the `type` property.
+- The `divisibleBy` and `notDivisibleBy` properties are very niche and should be removed.